jessicahur/SimpleReact/README.md

     }
     render(<Hello />, document.getElementById('root'));

-2. React does not deal with undefined type like Angular
+c.
+React does not deal with undefined type like Angular